 where {\it pol} indicates polynomial moulds, the underlining is Ecalle's notation for moulds that are even in depth 1, and the usual notation $al/il$ for an alternal mould with alternil swap is weakened to $al*il$ when the swap is only alternil up to addition of a constant mould.

 Similarly, the notation $ARI_{ari}^{\underline{al}*\underline{al}}$ refers to the sub§space of moulds in $ARI_{ari}$ that are even in depth 1 and alternal with swap that is alternal up to addition of a constant mould (or ``bialternal'').
-When we consider the subspace of these moulds that are also polynomial-valued, $ARI^{pol,\underline{al}*\underline{al}}$, we obtain the (image under $ma$ of the) ``linearized double shuffle'' space $\ls$ studied for example in [Br2].
+When we consider the subspace of these moulds that are also polynomial-valued, $ARI^{pol,\underline{al}*\underline{al}}$, we obtain the (image under $ma$ of the) ``linearized double shuffle'' space $\ls$ studied for example in [Br3].
 But the full non-polynomial space is of course hugely larger.
-One of Ecalle's most remarkable discoveries is that the mould $pal$ provides an isomorphism between the two types of dimorphy, as per the following theorem. .3cm {\bf Theorem 1.3.2.} [E]\footnote{$^5$}{\wee This result is stated and used constantly in [E], as well as many other analogous results concerning other symmetries.
+One of Ecalle's most remarkable discoveries is that the mould $pal$ provides an isomorphism between the two types of dimorphy, as per the following theorem. .3cm {\bf Theorem 1.3.2.} (cf.~[E]\footnote{$^5$}{\wee This result is stated and used constantly in [E], as well as many other analogous results concerning other symmetries.
 But the proof is not given.
 Ecalle was kind enough to send us a sketch of the proof in a personal letter, relying on the fundamental identity (2.62) of [E], itself not proven there.